 When is Google shutting down Adsense Matched Content?

-Google Adsense matched contents will be shut down from March 1, 2022.
+Google Adsense matched content will be shut down from March 1, 2022.

 Why is Google Adsense Replacing Matched Content with Multiplex Ads?